-The Department has implemented utilization controls, including prior approval requirements, on several specialty drugs in the following classes: immunosuppressive agents, erythropoietin stimulating agents, HIV medications, hepatitis c agents, cystic fibrosis medications, oncology agents, and medications for orphan diseases.
-The goals of the specialty drug utilization controls are to encourage the use of the most cost effective medications where clinically appropriate and to ensure utilization is consistent with treatment guidelines.
+The Department has implemented utilization controls, including prior approval requirements, on several specialty drugs in the following classes: immunosuppressive agents, erythropoietin stimulating agents, HIV medications, hepatitis C agents, cystic fibrosis medications, oncology agents, and medications for orphan diseases.
+The goals of the specialty drug utilization controls are to encourage the use of the most cost-effective medications where clinically appropriate and to ensure utilization is consistent with treatment guidelines.

-The MCOs may determine their own utilization controls, including step therapy and prior authorization, unless otherwise prohibited under the contract, or State law, to ensure appropriate utilization.
 The Department reviews the MCO's utilization controls via various quality assurance reports and the drug utilization review program.
-Each MCO is required to report prospective and retrospective DUR activities to the Department annually, and assist in data collection and reporting to ensure completion of the Federal CMS DUR annual report.
+Each MCO is required to report prospective and retrospective DUR activities to the Department annually, and to complete the Federal CMS MCO DUR annual report.